 Recommended Show Format

 We prefer the interview format for podcasts.
 They make it easy to plan and produce.
 As long as you can find guests you’ll never be stuck for a show to record.
+Audio only also makes it easier to record and edit.
+You are not having to deal with camera quality at either end, and audio podcasts will give you the greatest reach.

 Finding Podcast Guests